raquelthuss/scripts_TFM/Population_structure/README.md

 - Step 3: Perform a Principal Component Analysis (PCA) to visualize population structure.
 - Step 4: Convert dataset in binary PLINK format to Variant Call Format (VCF) to allow neighbor-joining tree construction.

-The **R scripts** used to generate the barplots, PCA and phylogenetic tree can be found in this directory under the following names:
+The **R scripts** used to generate the barplots, PCA and neighbor-joining tree can be found in this directory under the following names:

 - Population_Structure.R
 - PCA.R